lvd2/A600_8mb_2008/README.md

 # A600_8mb_2008
-My old A600 memory expansion project, as of 2008.
+My old A600 memory expansion project, as of 2008, released under GPL v3 license.

-Changes made for release:
+Changes made for the release:

  - the whole PCB project was converted to pcad2006 format.